 So what if we approached solving this problem differently?
 What if, instead of relying on end-of-pipe solutions for testing finished products—after companies have already spent money on production and marketing—we look at front-of-pipe solutions?
 By taking a more proactive, design-oriented approach, we could identify potentially harmful chemicals beforehand so that they aren’t part of product formulation from the get-go.
 This would have a much more profound impact on the world.
 People could purchase products with greater confidence in their safety, companies could save time and money throughout their supply chains, and the environment may take a small sigh of relief.

-Visit our website at scivera.com/sciveralens to read our case studies about the journey others have made towards green chemistry by partnering with Scivera.
+Visit SciveraLENS® page to read case studies about the journey others have made towards green chemistry by partnering with Scivera.
 You can schedule demos, access a library of over 10,000 chemicals, and take advantage of our resources to learn more about preventing PFAS exposure.

 We all benefit from safer chemistry, so why wait?
 Contact us at email@example.com to learn more.